uqiotstudio/csse4011_zephyr_guides/mkdocs/docs/OS/OS.5.2-Thread_Communication.md

 ### **2.1 Data Passing in Zephyr**

-Zephyr RTOS (as of V2.7.XX) offers a few different options for ITC.
+Zephyr RTOS offers a few different options for ITC.
 To name a few,
 * First in first out buffers (FIFO)
 * Last in first out buffer (LIFO)
 * Stacks